 To conduct research and diagnosis on animal diseases I’ve found out that in the US, one of the foremost labs when it comes to diagnosing and detecting diseases is based in Dakota.

-An experienced team of veterinarians, staff scientists and students apprentices take the next level to look over animal diseases, some of which may also affect human health.
+An experienced team of veterinarians, staff scientists and student apprentices take the next level to look over animal diseases, some of which may also affect human health.

-With this in mind, veterinarian Dr Monte Furhman state that along with his researches he spends most of his time with people who raise pigs and to those people their herd health is of utmost importance.
+With this in mind, veterinarian Dr Monte Furhman states that along with his research, he spends most of his time with people who raise pigs and to those people, their herd health is of utmost importance.

 They see a mass saving a dog or a cat and either send in a biopsy or do a complete excision of that mass and then send it to the diagnostic lab for one of the pathologists to take a look at.

-The importance of animal disease research and the diagnostic is to provide routine diagnostic services and deliver emergency diagnostic services in the event of a foreign animal disease outbreak in every country should have a specific research laboratory for that.
+The importance of animal disease research and diagnosis is to provide routine diagnostic services and deliver emergency diagnostic services in the event of a foreign animal disease outbreak every country should have a specific research laboratory for that.

 can also get diseases that can affect large populations